usdot-its-jpo-data-portal/wzdx_sandbox/README.md

 		- In "Function code" section, select "Upload a .zip file" and upload the `wzdx_ingest_to_lake.zip` file as your "Function Package."
 		- In "Environment variables" section, set the following:
 			- `BUCKET`: the destination s3 bucket where the WZDx feed should be archived to.
-				- default set as: usdot-its-workzone-public-data
+				- default set as: usdot-its-workzone-publicdata
 		- In "Basics settings" section, set adequate Memory and Timeout values.
 Memory of 1664 MB and Timeout value of 10 minutes should be plenty.
 	- For the `wzdx_ingest_to_socrata` function:
 		- In "Function code" section, select "Upload a .zip file" and upload the `wzdx_ingest_to_socrata.zip` file as your "Function Package."